 So of course we should celebrate the halving as a sign of Bitcoin’s triumph in the face of such harsh criticism.
 Each time the block reward gets cut in half, we get one step closer to a sort of “completion,” one step closer to a maxed out supply.
 These halvings will likely only continue as long as Bitcoin is valuable enough to profitably mine, which means that each additional halving will be accompanied by continuous and unyielding success.
 Certainly a cause for celebration.

 Speculators, on the other hand, probably won’t have much to celebrate when the halving comes.
 These people think the price will skyrocket when the block reward diminishes.
 On the surface, that belief really makes sense.
-Supply shrinks relative to demand, so the price goes up.
+But trading volumes in popular cryptocurrency exchanges have tended to become quite diluted in a few countries lately.
+Supply shrinks relative to demand, so the price goes up, making users good profits.
 However, that isn’t exactly how the halving works.
 The actual supply will not decrease, rather, the rate of growth will slow.
 The supply, the amount of coins in existence, will still grow continuously.
 Thus, there is nothing about the halving to lead us to say with certainty that demand will outstrip supply and send the price soaring.

 For the price to rise in response to the halving, demand will still have to overcome the amount of coins already in existence, in addition to the new coins being mined — even though they are being mined at a slower rate.
 In order for the price to really go up, demand would have to rise constantly while the growth in supply slows, until the growth in demand surpasses growth in supply.
 That doesn’t seem likely right now, though, since the price has remained fairly constant for almost a year — indicating that Bitcoiners are in some sort of holding pattern with their valuations.